discordjs/guide/guide/miscellaneous/useful-packages.md

 ![image of code above](~@/images/chalk-red.png)

 You can also chain multiple different multipliers.
-If you wanted to have green text, a grey background, and have it all underlined, that is absolutely possible:
+If you wanted to have green text, a grey background, and have it all underlined, that is possible:

 ```js
 console.log(chalk.green.bgBrightBlack.underline('This is so pretty.'));